-Fresh connectivity woes appear to have struck a segment of the ageing SEA-ME-WE 3 submarine cable which leads to Australia.
+Fresh connectivity woes appear to have struck a segment of the aging SEA-ME-WE 3 submarine cable which leads to Australia.
 A repair job last month to fix damage that occurred in September was not satisfactorily completed, according to The Register.

-Australian internet service provider iiNet had advised customers over the weekend to expect an increase in latency when browsing international sites due to “a submarine cable fault impacting our international links between Perth and Singapore.”
+Australian Internet service provider iiNet had advised customers over the weekend to expect an increase in latency when browsing international sites due to “a submarine cable fault impacting our international links between Perth and Singapore.”
 The notice promised an update in a week’s time, suggesting that it is not an issue that can be quickly rectified.

 Trouble at sea